Enhancing the QUAlity and Transparency Of health Research

 Standardizing surgical Interventions & Co-interventions; establishing quality assurance for surgical interventions in randomised controlled trials (STItCh-IT) (registered 22 September 2016, record updated November 2021)

-Guidance is under development to help trials teams report surgical interventions in randomised controlled trials (RCTs) to supplement information from CONSORT-NPT, SPIRIT and TIDieR.
+Guidance is under development to help trial teams report surgical interventions in randomised controlled trials (RCTs) to supplement information from CONSORT-NPT, SPIRIT and TIDieR.
 The guideline will provide a structured approach for reporting quality assurance measures for surgical interventions in RCTs and their protocols so that the reports offer details about intervention standardisation and adherence to these standards (i.e., quality assurance).
 A Delphi process and a consensus meeting are planned.

 The author informed that funding for the project was obtained in April 2019.
 The group plans to publish the guideline in 2023 as an open-access document.